In Depth Baby Product Reviews Led by a Pediatrician

 This chart shows the collective overall scoring of comfort and efficiency.

-The goal would be to consider both and find the most efficient option that is also comfortable.
-Pumping is already a chore, as it is one more thing you will need to do alongside caring for your newborn.
-However, it shouldn't be painful, and it shouldn't take forever.
+The goal would be to consider both attributes and find the most efficient option that is comfortable for you.
+Pumping can already feel like a chore, but it shouldn't be painful, and it shouldn't take forever.
 The Spectra S1 Plus is one of the most comfortable and efficient, so theoretically, you should be able to pump more milk in less time as comfortably as possible.
-Alternatively, the Baby Bella Double Electric might be relatively comfortable, but it doesn't seem to be very efficient in our tests.
+Alternatively, the Baby Bella Double Electric might be relatively comfortable, but it doesn't seem to be very efficient in our tests, which could lead to longer times stuck to the machine.

 The Medela Pump in Style with Max Flow does not have a display screen.
 Reading the user manual beforehand will be helpful to familiarize yourself with the buttons and functions.